dekart-xyz/dekart/README.md

 # dekart
-Dekart is an open-source data visualization and analytical tool for large scale geo-spacial data.
+Dekart is an open-source data visualization and analytical tool for large scale geo-spatial data.
 Dekart is based on Kepler.gl visualization and supports BigQuery as a data source.

 <img src="./docs/files/screen.png">